CMU-18740/gem5-tutorial/part2/part2_4_parameters.md

 Once you have declared these parameters in the SimObject file, you need to copy their values to your C++ class in its constructor.
-The following code shows the changes to the `HelloObject` constructor.
+The following code shows the changes to the `HelloObject` constructor

 ```cpp
 HelloObject::HelloObject(const HelloObjectParams &params) :